davelively14/locorum/README.md

 - Update tests for:
   - Model: search (needs user to be logged in)
 - Find a new name
+- Use "name" instead of "biz" for search
 - Refactor backends to avoid n+1
   - Bing is a big violator
+- Create better overview for each search

 ## Changelog

+### v0.5

 ### v0.4.2
 - Socket authentication added